Tharunkunamalla/Project-1-Yes-Bank-Stock-Closing-Price-Prediction/README.md

 - Engineered new time-based and statistical features, eliminated low-value predictors, and retained meaningful ones such as Open, High, Low, Month, Year, and Volatility.

 Model Building:
-- Three regression models were implemented—Linear Regression, K-Nearest Neighbors (KNN), and XGBoost—using GridSearchCV for hyperparameter tuning and evaluated with cross-validation.
+- Three regression models were implemented—Linear Regression, K-Nearest Neighbors (KNN), and XGBoost —using GridSearchCV for hyperparameter tuning and evaluated with cross-validation.

 Evaluation Metrics:
 - Models were assessed using MAE, MSE, and R², where Linear Regression achieved the best performance (MAE = 5.90, MSE = 84.02, R² = 0.9907), indicating a strong linear pattern.